 Update Taylor Public Library - We need to add additional computers and printers.
 End the 14-digit I.D. passcode and 4-digit pin number requirement to use a computer.
 Kids need to access our library resources stress-free.

 Transparency - Everyone says it, but I actually mean it: if elected as a City Councilwoman, you can ask me anything, and I will keep digging until I find you an answer.
+Feel free to CONTACT ME with any questions or concerns at GerskyForTaylor@gmail.com or Call/Text 734-788-6503.

 Frequently Asked Questions